Stay interviews can help your company retain its best employees in today’s dog-eat-dog talent acquisition market.

 Learn what drives top performers to stay

-Stay interviews can help you uncover why your best workers keep coming back day after day, year after year.
+Stay interviews can help you uncover why your best workers keep returning day after day, year after year.
 When you know what’s important to them, you can do more of it–or improve upon the areas that are lacking before it drives them to seek opportunities elsewhere.

 Get first-person insights on what needs to change

-What matters to the rank and file of an organization is often very different from what matters to its leaders.
+What matters to an organization’s rank and file often differs from what matters to its leaders.
 If most of your day is spent in the corner office, it’s easy to lose touch with how workers are feeling on the ground floor.
-Stay interviews can give you invaluable first-person feedback on what should be done differently to make a direct impact on employee satisfaction.
+Stay interviews can give you invaluable first-person feedback on what should be done differently to impact employee satisfaction directly.

-Related: Strategies for Culture Change Management that Works
+Related: Strategies for Culture Change Management that Work

 Take a proactive approach to retention